- Botanical Name

 - Straight 8 - All-America Selections winner, 8" straight fruit

-- Fanfare - All-America Selections winner, good disease resistance, high yield
+- Fanfare - AAS winner, good disease resistance, high yield

 Home & Remodeling Show